 Employees’ Provident Fund or EPF is a compulsory savings scheme as per the Employees’ Provident Funds and Miscellaneous Provisions Act, 1952 initiated by the Government of India (GOI).
 This investment provision is executed and managed through the Employees’ Provident Fund Organisation (EPFO) as a part of the Ministry of Labour & Employment.
 EPFO members receiving contribution to the fund are eligible to avail EPF withdrawal online when qualifying for defined pre-requisites.

 The primary aim of this scheme is to deliver a lump sum to salaried individuals to finance their post-retirement funding needs.
 Contributions to the EPF scheme are thus compulsory for individuals earning less than Rs.15,000.
 Individuals drawing a higher salary can, however, subscribe to this investment scheme voluntarily.

-Individuals can benefit from the convenience of online PF withdrawal process.
+Individuals can benefit from the convenience of the withdrawal process of PF online.
 Employees should, however, ensure that their contact number used to activate UAN is operational.
 Besides, KYC verification and linking of the bank account via IFSC code should also be completed for each UAN for the application to proceed.

-Consider following the steps mentioned below for EPF withdrawal online –
+Follow the steps below for PF withdrawal online:

 Step 1: Visit the official portal of EPFO.

-Step 2: Use UAN and password to login to an EPF account.
+Step 2: Use UAN and password to login into the EPF account.
 Enter captcha to authenticate the login.

 Step 3: Select the ‘Manage’ tab to access available options.